pombredanne/scsc/README.md

         ssh scsc rm /home/ubuntu/client.tar.gz
         tar xvf client.tar.gz

-3. You have the OpenVPN configuration files and keys in the `client` directory.
-Rename it to `client.tblk` for Tunnelblick.
+3. You have the OpenVPN configuration files and keys in the `client` directory!

 ### Browser setup